dqii/pgconf/README.md

     'code',                -- source column
     'description',         -- output column
                            -- system prompt
-    'This is a file from a codebase.
-"Please provide a detailed summary of the key concepts, structure, and important points in this file.
-Focus on organizing the information in a way that allows for specific follow-up questions, highlighting sections, key terms, and their relationships where possible.', 'TEXT',                -- output type
+    'You are a helpful code assistant.
+You will receive code from a file, and you will summarize what that the code does, including specific interfaces where helpful.', 'TEXT',                -- output type
     'gpt-4o',              -- model
     50                     -- batch size